Uttarakhand Information Commission: Powers and functions

 Uttarakhand State Information Commission prepares report on the implementation of the provisions of State Information Commission act and submits an annual report to the state government which is placed by the later before the state legislature.

 The commission on reasonable grounds can order inquiry into any matter related to the Act.

 The commission under powers granted to it can secure from the public authorities compliance of any of its decisions.

 Commission is duty bound to receive and conduct enquiry into any complaint received from any person.

 The commission can call for and examine any record which it considers necessary and is under the possession of the public authority and any such record should not be withheld from it on any grounds during the inquiry of a complaint.

 The commission has the power of the civil court during the course of enquiry and in respect of the following matters:

 Any complaint which requires the discovery and inspection of documents relating to it.

 Powers exercised for issuing summons requiring examination of any witnesses or related documents or any other prescribed matters relating to complaint.

 Any provision under which summons were issued and as per which attendance is required of persons and requires them to give written or oral evidence under an oath and producing documents or other details relevant to it.

 Provision requiring evidence on stamped affidavit.

 Powers relating to request from any court or office of any public record.

 Commission under the powers can recommend steps which can be taken for confirming to the provisions of the act if any public authority fails to do so.

 Challenges

-Uttarakhand State Information Commission are overburdened with backlog cases, similar to Central Vigilance Commission.
+Uttarakhand Information Commission are overburdened with backlog cases, similar to Central Vigilance Commission.
 Due to shortage of available staff and vacancies not being filled, there is backlog of cases filed.
 The maximum number of appeals and complaints pending as per October 2014 records were in state of Uttar Pradesh.
 However, some states like Mizoram, Sikkim and Tripura didn't have pending complaints.
 State Information Commission as per the provision has limited to provide information and cannot take any action.

-In spite of above limitation, Uttarakhand State Information Commissions plays a crucial role in ensuring transparency in public life and supports in greater way in checking corruption, combating oppression, preventing nepotism and misuse of the public authority.
+In spite of above limitation, Uttarakhand Information Commissions plays a crucial role in ensuring transparency in public life and supports in greater way in checking corruption, combating oppression, preventing nepotism and misuse of the public authority.

 A survey conducted by Commonwealth Human Rights Initiative, showed that most State Information Commission in India were inactive during Covid pandemic.